kappter/PrintVis/README.markdown

   - Verify at least one title and photo appear, elements tile correctly.
   - Share console logs if unbalanced or empty.
 - **Dominant Photo Issues**:
-  - If dominant photo doesn’t render across gutter, check console for `Adding element: dominant-photo`.
+  - If dominant photo doesn’t render across gutter, resize, or drag, check console for `Adding element: dominant-photo`, `Started resizing`, `Moved element`.
-  - Verify it spans modules (e.g., 2+4), drags correctly, and exports to LaTeX.
+  - Verify it spans modules (e.g., 2+4), resizes within bounds, and exports to LaTeX.
   - Share console logs or LaTeX output if misaligned.
 - **Resizable Shape Issues**:
-  - If shapes don’t resize, check console for `Started resizing shape` and `Resized shape` logs.
+  - If shapes don’t resize, check console for `Started resizing` and `Resized element` logs.
   - Verify resize handle appears, shape stays behind elements, and exports to LaTeX.
   - Share console logs if resizing fails or overlaps.
+- **Shape Color Selector Issues**:
+  - If colors don’t apply, check console for `Adding element: shape`, `Updated shape color`.
+  - Verify dropdown updates `shapeColor`, applies to new/selected shapes, and exports to LaTeX.
+  - Share console logs or LaTeX output if colors missing.
 - **PDF Export Issues**:
   - If `spread.tex` doesn’t download, check console for `Exported LaTeX file` log.
   - If error `exportToLaTeX is not a function` appears, ensure `index.html` uses updated code with `exportToLaTeX` prop.
-  - If PDF compilation fails, verify LaTeX code syntax and compile with `latexmk` or Overleaf.
+  - If PDF compilation fails, verify LaTeX code syntax (including `xcolor`) and compile with `latexmk` or Overleaf.
   - Share compilation errors or console logs for debugging.

 *Note*: Console warnings are safe for prototyping and hidden from students.
 Ensure CDN URLs are accessible.